vipa0z/field-notes/README.md

 <div align="center">
   <img width="214" height="214" alt="image" src="https://images.credly.com/images/e63aa507-b974-4e67-bae6-1e425f6e2a99/image.png" />
 </div>

 ## Overview

-This repository contains my structured notes and walkthroughs designed to support preparation for the **CPTS exam**, as well as Pentests and CTF challenges.
+This repository contains my structured notes and walkthroughs designed to support preparation for the **Certification exams**, as well as Pentests and CTF challenges.
 It documents attack chains from external reconnaissance to internal network/domain compromise and post-exploitation.

 > ⚠️ **Note:** This guide is **not definitive**.
 You should always build your **own methodology and notes**, tailored to your learning style and lab environments.
 Use this repository only as a **reference** or starting point.